apache/flink/docs/getting-started/walkthroughs/datastream_api.md

 Along with the previous requirements:

-* Whenever the flag is set to true, also set a timer for 24 hours in the future.
+* Whenever the flag is set to `true`, also set a timer for 24 hours in the future.
 * When the timer fires, reset the flag by clearing its state.
 * If the flag is ever cleared the timer should be canceled.